ross3102/computational-model-visualizer/README.md

 ## Setup

 Our project uses a composer.json file that holds the dependences.
 To install these files, composer needs to be installed locally, which can be done from either the composer website or from terminal.
-To install the dependencies, run `composer install` on your terminal, or look to see if your text editor provides the option to install them for you.
+To install the dependencies, run `composer install`, or look to see if your IDE provides the option to install them for you.

 ## Instructions